golemfactory/golem-docs/src/pages/docs/creators/index.md

-creatores home page will be here selector to:
+---
+title: Create on Golem
+description: Learn how to create applications on Golem Network

+---

+Should be template added with tiles for:

-    JS
+* JS
-    dapps
+* dapps
-    Python
+* Python (to be added)
-    Ray
+* Ray (ti be added)